 - License Agent – Register at a license agent by supplying the youth’s Hunter/AnglerID# (ODFW#) from the Point Redemption Form Letter.
 If the youth has not registered for the program before, enter them as a new customer.

-- Mail – Fill out form in the Big Game Regulations and mail to ODFW, Information and Education, Attn: MYHP, 3406 Cherry Ave NE, Salem, OR 97303
+- Mail – Fill out form in the Big Game Regulations and mail to ODFW, Information and Education, Attn: MYHP, 4034 Fairview Industrial Dr. SE, Salem, OR 97302

 Other safety requirements: The program has several safety precautions built into it: